-Opponents of proposals to use federal energy revenues for NPS's (and other agencies') deferred maintenance have cited varying reasons.
+Opponents of proposals to use federal energy revenues for agencies' deferred maintenance have cited varying reasons.
 Some support using these revenues for other federal programs and purposes.
 Others have questioned the concept on the basis of environmental concerns, particularly related to the potential contributions of fossil fuel development to climate change.
 They have contended that this approach may incentivize activities whose climate impacts would have negative consequences for parks over time.

-Still others have contended that energy revenues currently going to the Treasury, a majority of which come from offshore oil and gas development, should be shared in higher proportions with coastal states, given costs incurred by these states to support extraction industries and to address environmental challenges such as wetland loss.
-They point out that coastal states receive a lower share of offshore revenues than is provided to states hosting onshore federal energy production.
-Some Members of Congress, along with the Obama and Trump Administrations at times, have countered with the view that revenues generated in federal waters belong equally to all Americans and that their distribution should reflect national needs regardless of geographic location.
+Still others have contended that energy revenues currently going to the Treasury, a majority of which come from offshore oil and gas leasing, should be shared in higher proportions with coastal states, given costs incurred by these states to support extraction industries and to address environmental is sues such as wetland loss.
+They point out that these states receive a lower share of offshore revenues than do states hosting onshore federal energy production.
+Some Members of Congress have countered with the view that revenues generated in federal waters belong equally to all Americans and that their distribution should reflect national needs regardless of geographic location.

-Another question has been whether federal energy revenues remaining as miscellaneous receipts in the Treasury each year (after other distributions are made) would be sufficient to have a meaningful impact on NPS's backlog.
+Another question has been whether federal energy revenues remaining as miscellaneous receipts in the Treasury each year (after other distributions are made) would be sufficient to have a meaningful impact on NPS's backlog and those of other agencies.
 Data from the Department of the Interior show that federal revenues from natural resource extraction that were credited as miscellaneous receipts in the Treasury during the FY2010-FY2019 period ranged annually from \$2.2 billion to \$8.2 billion, with almost all of these amounts coming from energy-related activities.
 Whether future years' revenues would be similar to, less than, or greater than those of past years is uncertain and would depend on multiple factors, including oil and gas prices, production levels, and federal energy leasing policies, among others.
 For example, future revenues could be affected by changes in oil prices and energy use patterns attributed to the evolving COVID-19 (coronavirus) outbreak.